Talentdrop - An open marketplace for recruiting bounties

 Earn up to $25,000 in bounty rewards by referring someone in your network to a job

-Every day we feature a new interesting startup.
+Every day I feature a new interesting startup.
 Today’s featured startup is Talentdrop.
-Subscribe to our newsletter to read about a new interesting startup every day.
+Subscribe to my newsletter to read about a new interesting startup every day.

 What it does: Talentdrop is an open talent marketplace where anyone can refer someone else to a posted job role and earn up to $25,000 in bounty rewards1.
 Generous recruiting bounties have always existed in tech but were typically only accessible to a select number of recruiters or internal employees.
 Talentdrop has opened up this private incentive structure to everyone and created a smart marketplace around it.